 Several people are involved in digital tests and responsible in the event of a calamity.
-Their role and responsibility are set out below:
+Their role and responsibility are set out below (one individual may enact multiple roles):

 Examiner: the examiner is responsible for the procedure of testing, the content of the test, the interpretation of test results and the publication and archiving of test results.
 The examiner is therefore responsible at all times for the content and course of the test.
 The examiner is therefore present during (the start of) the test-taking and decides on any changes to the test-taking, such as postponement, termination of the test and alternative test-taking.